Sonora: Indigenous population

 The Tohono O'odham, still referred to as the Pápago by Spanish speakers, have inhabited the most arid areas of the state, and are mostly found in Caborca, Puerto Peñasco, Sáric, Altar and Plutarco Elías Calles in the north of the state.
 However, most people of this ethnicity now live in neighboring Arizona.
 The Tohono O'odham have as a principal deity the "Older Brother", who dominates the forces of nature.
 Among their most important rituals is one called the Vikita, which occurs in July, with dances and song to encourage rainfall during the area's short rainy season.
 In July, during the full moon, a dance called the Cu-cu is performed, which is to ask for favors from Mother Nature so that there will be no drought and the later harvests will be abundant.
 The dance is performed during a large festival with brings together not only the Tohono O'odham from Sonora, but from Arizona and California as well.
 The feast day of Francis of Assisi is also important.
 Many of these people are known as skilled carpenters, making furniture as well as delicate figures of wood.
-There are also craftspeople who make ceramics and baskets, especially a type of basket called a "corita"..
+There are also craftspeople who make ceramics and baskets, especially a type of basket called a corita.

 The Opatas are location in a number of communities in the center and northwest of the state, but have been disappearing as a distinct ethnicity.
 This group has lost its traditional rituals, and the language died out in the 1950s.
 The name means "hostile people" and was given to them by the Pimas, as the Opatas were generally in conflict with their neighbors.
 They were especially hostile to the Tohono O'odham, who they depreciatingly refer to as the Papawi O'otham, or "bean people".
-Today's Opatas have completely adopted the Catholic religion with Isidore the Laboror as the ethnicity's patron saint.
+Today's Opatas have completely adopted the Catholic religion with Isidore the Laborer as the ethnicity's patron saint.